 This is a concert band performance ensemble for students in Grades 10 through 12.
-Students electing this class are NOT required to be members of the marching band.
-This more limited band involvement might interest students who, because of fall sports, family vacations or other commitments, are unable to participate in marching band.
-This ensemble will study and perform a wide variety of concert band literature and continue to develop their band musical skills.
-Students are expected to attend all performances and a limited number of rehearsals outside of the school day.
-Performances will at a minimum include the winter and spring band concerts as well as graduation.
-Students should be aware that this more limited option does not include the bulleted items listed under the Symphonic Band MB option above.
+Students will study and perform a variety of concert band literature while developing the necessary musical skills to be successful in the high school band program.
+Students electing this class will NOT participate in the marching band.
+This more limited band involvement might interest students who, because of fall sports, family vacations or other commitments, are unable to participate in marching band schedule.
+Students are expected to attend all performances and a series of concert rehearsals outside of the school day.
+Minimum concert performance requirements will include the winter and spring band concerts as well as NHS Graduation.
+Student participation in this course will include: